solo-io/gloo-docs/gloo/docs/installation/glooe.md

 ---
-title: Gloo Enterprise
+title: Installing Gloo Enterprise
-weight: -2
+weight: 4
 ---

 ## Installing Gloo Enterprise

 {{% notice note %}}
 To install Gloo Enterprise you need a License Key.
 If you don't have one, go to **https://solo.io/glooe-trial** and request a trial now.
 {{% /notice %}}

 Once you request a trial, an e-mail will be sent to you with your unique License Key.

 If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) onto your local machine.
 You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.

 <a name="cli_install"></a>